 Optionally in the Command Line area, specify the settings for running and debugging your application on the PHP development server in the command-line mode:

-In the Interpreter options field, specify the options to be passed to the PHP executable file of the built-in PHP interpreter, see Command-Line Arguments for details.
+In the Interpreter options field, specify the options to be passed to the PHP executable file of the built-in PHP interpreter.
+For more information, refer to Command-Line Arguments.